Error-331/code_tests/docs/bible/links.md

 The Sign of Jonah - July 10 (The gospel, and the message has the power to instantly transform any sinner);

 Puffed with Pride - July 11 (Knowledge puffs up, but love edifies; Father, give me knowledge and help me to stay low as I grow);

+Leaven - July 12 ("Pharisees and Sadducees" are both leavening the churches; Keep your doctrine pure);